Heart Rock Trail: 25ft Falls & A Heart Shaped Hole

 SoCal Adventure Pass (required to park in SoCal mountains)

-Hiking Heart Rock Trail
+Hiking Heart Rock Waterfall

 Here’s a closer look.